humesandrew/humesandrew/README.md

 </div>

 :computer: Projects
-- Brewery Buster
+- Brewery-Buster
   - An application that lets you search for breweries in a particular city, and then locate them on a provided map.
 Belly-Buster is for the beer enthusiast who is a frequent traveler.
 Built with React and Material UI.
   - Deployed: https://brewery-buster.netlify.app/
   - Repository: https://github.com/humesandrew/Brewery-Buster/

-- The-MERN-Blog
+- Colleg Cooking
-  - This is blog application that uses the MERN stack to sign up users, authenticate them, and allow them to see and post blog entries.
+  -  A MERN-based blog application that allows users to sign up, login, authenticate with JSON Web Tokens (JWT), and post budget-friendly recipes.
 Built with MongoDB, React, and Material UI.
   - Deployed: https://the-mern-blog-frontend.onrender.com/
   - Repository: https://github.com/humesandrew/The-MERN-Blog-/